Cart

 • Your footrests are flipped down

-• The handlebars are firmly secured in riding position
+• The handlebars are firmly secured in the riding position

 • There is air in the tires to the correct PSI range

-• And the seat is at the right position for you
+• And the seat is in the right position for you

 2. Now, sit on the JackRabbit in the riding position with both feet firmly on the ground and both hands on the handlebars.